Academic Activities

 National Honor Society

-Participants: Unlimited.
-Participants who meet the criteria listed below are invited to apply in September.
+Participants: Participants who meet the criteria listed below are invited to apply in September.
 After a review of the applications, acceptance is verified in October.

 Open to: Invitations are extended to Juniors & Seniors who have been enrolled full time at Wheaton Academy for at least 2 semesters and meet the high standards of scholarship (minimum of 3.6 cumulative GPA), Christian character, leadership, and service.